-the surface of the heart.
-The presence of exudates makes surface of the heart.
-The presence of exudates the surface of the heart.
-The presence of exudates makes the heart unfit for human makes the heart unfit for the heart unfit for human food. human food. food.
+This inflamed heart in a young chicken evidences the presence of exudates in the on the surface of the heart. sac around the heart and on The presence of exudates the surface of the heart.
+The presence of exudates makes the heart unfit for human food.